Why Your CMS Choice Directly Impacts Rankings

 Will migrating from WordPress to Next.js hurt my rankings temporarily?

 Any migration carries short-term risk.
-With proper 301 redirect mapping and URL preservation, most sites recover within 4-8 weeks and then begin climbing higher as Core Web Vitals improve.
-The key is executing the redirect strategy flawlessly — we detail this process in our SEO service architecture.
+With proper 301 redirect mapping and URL preservation, many sites recover within 4 to 8 weeks and then improve as Core Web Vitals get better.
+The key is executing the redirect strategy carefully, which we cover in our SEO service architecture.